MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-common.md

 |backoffCoefficient |float |Gets coefficient used in the calculation of Exponential Backoff. |
 |backoffRate |float |Gets backoff Rate used in the calculation of Exponential Backoff. |

+## DataSourceSchema

-**DataSourceSchema**: Represents schema of properties that represent a data entity in data source.
+Represents schema of properties that represent a data entity in data source.
 More details on schema can be found [here](/graph/api/resources/externalconnectors-schema?view=graph-rest-beta)

 |Property |Type |Description |
 |:----------|:-------------|:----------|